 A group of designers led by Galili studied the experience of the Finns.
 At that time, he was a full-time employee of IMI (Israel Military Industries, the main supplier of weapons for the IDF).
-As a result, it was decided to produce a variant of the Galili assault rifle.
+As a result, it was decided to produce a variant of the Galili assault rifle

 In 1973, the Galil ARM assault rifle was put into service.
 It was produced on equipment purchased from Finnish gunsmiths.

-AK-74 specifications:
+AK-74 characteristics:

-- Weight of loaded rifle — 3.6 kg
+- Weight of equipped — 3.6 kg

 - Cartridge — 5.45 mm by 39 mm